henry2004y/VisAnaJulia/docs/src/index.md

 This package is inherited from its predecessor in IDL (developed by G.Tóth) and Matlab (developed by H.Zhou).
 Currently instead of a real "package", this is more like a collection of scripts.
 The data loader and converter is split into an stand-alone package [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl).

 This package provides the following functionalities:
-  * simulation data reader
-  * simulation data visualization
+  * SWMF simulation data visualization
-  * data format conversion
-  * programming language interoperability
+    * phase space distribution
+    * 2D slices of 3D data, including all common plots
+    * log variable plots
   * data analysis in space physics
-  * test particle tracing (WIP)

-The data analysis part includes spectral analysis, minimum variance analysis and many functions for aiding the interpretation of data.
+    * magnetic field comparison with satellite data
+    * spectral analysis
+    * minimum variance analysis
+    * wave analysis

 The ultimate goal is to build a convenient tool of reading and analyzing simulation outputs which is easy to install, easy to use, and fast.